ivyfung1/symbolfaq/README.md

 **Q** How can a node accept the delegator’s account as a harvester?
 **A** Node accepts automatically based on [preference](https://docs.symbolplatform.com/guides/network/configuring-node-properties.html#harvesting-configuration) set during node setup.

+**Q** Would the XYM I harvested be compounded to my capital?
+**A** Harvested XYM will helps in improving your importance score and higher importance score will have a higher chance in harvesting.
+It is not an interest-taking mechanism, so it has no compounded-effect.
+However, it does gives a similar effect.

 # Opt-In and Airdrop